patrickfrey/mewa/doc/tutorial.md

 	elseif context.domain == "global" then return 0
 	end
 end
--- Get an object instance and clone it if it is not stored in the current scope, making it possible to add elements to an inherited instance in the current scope function thisInstanceTableClone( name, emptyInst)
+-- Get an object instance and clone it if it is not stored in the current scope, --   making it possible to add elements to an inherited instance function thisInstanceTableClone( name, emptyInst)
 	local inst = typedb:this_instance( name)
 	if not inst then